bramarika/java-goof/README.md

 ## Java Goof

 This is a collection of Java demo apps that are vulnerable in different ways.
+# Triggering this workflow for security testing

 It's divided into modules, each one having its own README: